hishamcse/DX-BALL/README.md

 # DX-BALL
 igraphics project
-first project on igraphics at 1-1
+IGraphics-A Game Engine , using c and igraphics,game can be created